Hao-Laboratory/OAM-Ctrl/README.md

 ## Getting Started

 The code are ended with the index of the figures in paper.
-Run the code and the corresponding result can be obtained.
+Run the code, and you can obtain the corresponding result.

 ### Prerequisites